GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 correctly.
 This project has a few rules regarding issues:

-- help requests in the issues are accepted as long as you first read everything else and nothing you have tried works;
+- Help requests in the issues are accepted as long as you first read everything else and nothing you have tried works;
-- when reporting an issue please follow the [template provided][Issue template file];
+- When reporting an issue please follow the [template provided][Issue template file];
-- unresponsive help request issues are closed following [this procedure][Unresponsive issues];
+- Unresponsive help request issues are closed following [this procedure][Unresponsive issues];

 ## Coding guidelines